Macrometacorp/docs/docs/collections/graphs/using-rest-api.md

 # Delete Graph and Collections
-# Note:- If you want to delete just the graph and keep collections then
+# Set `dropCollection` to `False` if you want to delete the graph but keep the collections.
 # set dropCollection to False
 params = {"dropCollections": True}